CPetkovich1/Senior-Design-Project/README.md

 ros2 daemon start

 in order to reset daemon on the control station in order to see topics and nodes for wireless communication.

+Run colcon build in the base workspace directory in both control station and robot after changing code